hipertracker/cerebral-boilerplate/README.md

 ## What is Cerebral?

-[Cerebral](http://cerebraljs.com) was designed to be very modular and composable for building very complex web apps.
-Technically Cerebral is an inteligent controller providing a scalable structure and predictable, clean UI state managment.
-It was designed for building complex web sites.
-It's architecture assumes one, central UI state, similar to Elm, Redux, [Om Next](https://github.com/omcljs/om)
+[Cerebral](http://cerebraljs.com) was designed to be very modular and composable solution for building very complex web apps in JavaScript.
+Technically Cerebral is an intelligent controller providing a scalable structure and management of the single, central UI state.

-All UI components are stateless and isolated from the logic.
-All UI logic is inside modules.
-Fore better debugging experience install [Chrome extension for Cerebral](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb).

-The boilerplater uses [CSS/LESS modules](http://glenmaddern.com/articles/css-modules), so they can be imported to any component without risk of duplicated css class name crash.
+The boilerplate's code example uses stateless React components as UI layer.
+The state of the whole UI is controlled by the central single model tree and the Cerebral's modules.

 ## Instalation and start
 ```